You searched for:

 “nonmetallic cloak”

-Development of a process using identical glass resonators made of chalcogenide glass, a type of dielectric material (one that does not conduct electricity).
+A development of a process using identical glass resonators made of chalcogenide glass, a type of dielectric material (one that does not conduct electricity).

 The invisibility cloak uses metamaterials, which are artificial materials having properties that do not exist in nature, made of tiny glass resonators arranged in a concentric pattern in the shape of a cylinder.

-Spokes of a concentric configuration produce the magnetic resonance required to bend light waves around an object, making it invisible.
+"Spokes" of a concentric configuration produce the magnetic resonance required to bend light waves around an object, making it invisible.

 Metamaterials, which use small resonators instead of atoms or molecules of natural materials, incorporate the boundary between materials science and electrical engineering.